zekker6/external-dns-provider-adguard/readme.md

-# external-dns adguard provider
+# AdguardHome provider for ExternalDNS

-This is an early attempt to add support for AdguardHome to external-dns via plugin system introduced in [this PR](https://github.com/kubernetes-sigs/external-dns/pull/3063).
-Note that this PR is still in progress and may change in the future.
+A [webhook plugin](https://github.com/kubernetes-sigs/external-dns/pull/3063) for [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) to support AdguardHome DNS provider.

+This provider implementation is based on using AdguardHome [filtering rules](https://adguard.com/kb/general/ad-filtering/create-own-filters/).
+It takes ownership only for rules which are created by this provider, so existing rules are not touched.

 ## Setting up ExternalDNS for AdguardHome